-From there change the “output format” to “sequence” and click on “get output”.
+Back at the main table browser view, change the “output format” to “sequence” and click on “get output”.
 The table browser will ask what type of sequence we want for PRLR, let’s go ahead and get the protein sequence.

 How many transcript are there for PRLR in the UCSC known genes track?
 Use the results from the table browser.

 Try using BLAT on the protein sequence for entry “uc003jjm.3”.
 Which Ensembl transcript does this protein most closely correspond to?